imbi-heidelberg/MetaNLP/paper/paper.md

 summary(dtm, n = 5, stop_words = TRUE)
 ```

-As stop words may not provide any useful information, they can be excluded from
-the summary by specifying `stop_words = FALSE`.

-One way to visualize a `MetaNLP` object is the `plot` function which creates a bar
-chart of the $n$ most common words.
-The `decision` argument defines whether to
+One way to visualize a `MetaNLP` object is the `plot` function, which creates a bar chart of the $n$ most common words.
-show the most frequent words from "include", "exclude"", or both (default: 'total')

 ```
 plot(dtm, n = 10, decision = "total", stop_words = FALSE)